papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/index.md

 ---
 title: Using Zombienet to spawn ephemeral substrate based networks
-description: Diving depper into zombienet, a tool that allows spawning ephemeral substrate networks.
+description: Diving deeper into Zombienet, a versatile tool enabling the creation of temporary substrate networks for testing purposes
 ---

 # Zombienet